dimitrisstyl7/image-analysis-project/README.md

 </table>

 ## Acknowledgments
-This project was developed as part of the Image Analysis course at the University of Piraeus.
+This project was developed as part of the "Image Analysis" course at the University of Piraeus.
 Contributions and feedback are always welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.